peterchowacademy/the-docs/docs/diving/nitrox/nitrox.md

 ### Benefits of using Nitrox
 - Extending allowable bottom time (added no stop time in repeated dives)
-- Reducing the need to suck in more air when near no decompression limit
+- Reducing the need to suck in more air when near no decompression limit (Reducing N2 affect)
 - Reduce overall N2 load during multiple dives

 | Depth (meters)   |No decompression limit time(Air)   | No decompression limit time (EANx32)   |No decompression limit time (EANx36) |